norm/flourish/documentation/how-flourish-works.markdown

   * `templates` — contains the wrapper HTML used to convert the sources into webpages
   * `output` — contains the generated website

+You can use the `flourish` command-line script to:

+  * preview the website locally, as you work on it
+  * generate the website, ready to upload to your hosting provider